 - Traumatising content

-A social worker father and his CIA-hopeful daughter crash land on a desert full of crystal plants and little else.
+A social worker father and his adult daughter crash land on a desert full of crystal plants and little else.
 City walls rise in the distance, but as the pair hike closer they see those walls are more like mountains, and the mega-metropolis behind them is long dead.

 Luckily, the adventuring city of Spur is alive and green, and well outside of Ar’Kendrithyst’s shadow.